Shrikanthp04/flask-app/README.md

 # Grade Submission System

-A simple Flask application for submitting and grading student marks is deployed on a Heroku server.
+A simple Flask application for submitting and grading student marks is deployed on a Render server.
 ## Table of Contents

 - [Introduction](#introduction)